AdobeDocs/commerce-php/src/pages/developer/components/dependency-injection.md

 ---
-group: php-developer-guide
-title: Dependency injection
+title: Dependency Injection | Commerce PHP Extensions
+description: Learn how to declare dependencies to external objects when developing Adobe Commerce and Magento Open Source extensions.
 ---

+# Dependency injection

 Adobe Commerce and Magento Open Source use [Dependency Injection] to replace functionality provided by the `Mage` class in Magento 1.x.

-Dependency Injection is a design pattern that allows an object A to declare its dependencies to an external object B that supplies those dependencies.
+Dependency injection is a design pattern that allows an object A to declare its dependencies to an external object B that supplies those dependencies.
 The dependencies declared by A are usually class interfaces and the dependencies B provides are concrete implementations for those interfaces.

 This allows for loose coupling of code because object A no longer needs to be concerned with initializing its own dependencies.